Refinance Your Home

 Regardless of whether the original mortgage was conventional, FHA or VA, you may qualify for a rate and term refinance.
 The qualification process for refinancing is similar to buying: You must meet the standards set for borrowers by two enterprises sponsored by the federal government, Fannie Mae (the Federal National Mortgage Association) and Freddie Mac (the Federal Home Loan Mortgage Corporation).
 Meeting those standards opens up the possibility of flexible options for refinancing.

-What is a Rate and Term Refinance Loan?
+What Is a Rate and Term Refinance Loan?

-There are two types of conventional refinance loans:
+There are two types of conventional refinance loans: a rate and term refinance and a cash-out refinance.
+(Note similarities and contrasts just below.)

 Rate and term refinances allow you to . . .